 Is Chayote Low Carb or Keto?

 Although chayote isn’t necessarily as low carb as some other vegetables (like greens or broccoli), it’s definitely lower carb than potatoes and some other high-starch vegetables.
-Chayote is allowed on a low carb (or keto) diet.
+Chayote is allowed on a low carb diet.

 One whole chayote squash has 6 grams of carbs.
-However, it also has 2.2 grams of fiber, giving it a grand total of 3.8 net carbs!
+However, it also has 2.2 grams of fiber, giving it a grand total of 3.8 net carbs.

 How to Peel and Cut Chayote